futel/dialplan-functions/doc/test.md

 # Verify assets

-These test against the local source.
+This tests against the local source.
+Note that this only tests that the source has been provisioned, not that it has been uploaded to the store used after deployment.

 - source venv/bin/activate
 - PYTHONPATH=app-dialplan python local/check_assets.py